lulamae12/COSC302-Notes/Disjoint Sets.md

 ---
 # general:

-material will be everything upto and including disjoint sets
+exam material will be everything upto and including disjoint sets

 ---
 # Disjoint sets continued